AvoDieKatz/Doctor-Appointment-Scheduler/README.md

 ## How to run the project

-### Setting up
-- Edit `DATABASE_URL` in .env file to match your MySQL configuration
-- Run `php bin/console doctrine:database:create` to create database in your MySQL
-- Run `php bin/console doctrine:migrations:migrate` to create tables in your MySQL database
-- Run `php bin/console doctrine:fixtures:load` to populate your database with demo data
-- Proceed to run Symfony and React

 ### Start Symfony server
 - Open "server" folder in VSC's integrated Terminal.
 - Make sure you have Symfony and Composer installed on your machine, if not follow their websites instructions
 - Run `composer install`to install dependencies
 - When the installation is complete, run `symfony check:requirements` to check if you can run the Symfony Project
+- Edit `DATABASE_URL` in .env file to match your MySQL configuration
+- Run `php bin/console doctrine:database:create` to create database in your MySQL
+- Run `php bin/console doctrine:migrations:migrate` to create tables in your MySQL database
+- Run `php bin/console doctrine:fixtures:load` to populate your database with demo data
 - Run `symfony serve`, the server should now running on http://127.0.0.1/8000

 ### Start React App